paakhipriya10/DRDO-Generative-AI-Assistant/README.md

 ###  Under Integration (To be completed by July-End)
 - Object detection from uploaded images (YOLOv5s)
 - CLIP-based image similarity search
-- IndicTrans2-based multilingual translation
+- Helsinki-NLP’s opus-mt model multilingual translation (due to unavaibility of IndicTrans2 model)
-- Code analysis using CodeT5-small
+- Code analysis using python-based rules/parsing heuristics(switched from CodeT5 model)

 ---